More Slideshows from eMedicineHealth

 - Seizure disorders

-Be sure to let your specialist know if your condition gets worse right before your period.
+Be sure to let your doctor know if your condition gets worse right before your period.

 What Causes PMS?

 The exact cause of PMS is not clear, but we do know that levels of estrogen and progesterone drop during the week before your period.
 Many doctors believe this decline in hormone levels triggers the symptoms of PMS.
-Deficiencies in certain vitamins and minerals may also play a role.
+Changes in brain chemicals or deficiencies in certain vitamins and minerals may also play a role.
+Too many salty foods, alcohol, or caffeine may make symptoms worse as well.

 PMS or Something Else?